julia-users-berlin/julia-users-berlin.github.io/index.md

 Attention, this time it will be on the **4th floor**.
 (Mohrenstr.
 39, 10117 Berlin)

-This time, the discussion might focus on Julia v1.11 and relatedd stuff.
+This time, the discussion might focus on Julia v1.11 and related stuff.

 ## Regular meeting